 4. Live in an RV or Van

 RVs and vans provide comfortable living spaces for people.
-There are several ways you can fix up an RV or van to suit your décor style, comfort level, and it is the cheapest way to live alone.
+There are several ways you can fix up an RV or van to suit your décor style and comfort level and it is the cheapest way to live alone.

 If an RV or van is calling your name, consider how much it would be to rent a parking space each month so that you have a permanent place to stay.
 If you want to travel, then a parking space is not needed.
 However, at camping sites or hotels, you may have to pay nightly or weekly costs, which are far less expensive than apartments.